zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

     ssl.private.key
       ```

 4. Copy and save the file *names* of the PEM files for the first and second utility nodes.
 You can identify them by looking at the first part of the names, where ``<cluster>`` is the first seven letters of the cluster name and `un0` and `un1` identify the nodes.
-For example, on a cluster named `mycluster`:
+For example, in a cluster named `mycluster`:

     * `node_myclust`**`un0`**`.sub12345678901.myclustevcn.oraclevcn.com.pem` (first utility node)
     * `node_myclust`**`un1`**`.sub12345678901.myclustevcn.oraclevcn.com.pem` (second utility node)